Skip to main content

 Basic or cron schedule

-Fill the inputs, toggle the Schedule Enabled, save and you're all set!
+Fill in the inputs, toggle the Schedule Enabled option, save, and you're all set!

 Save and schedule